-- A truant is a student who is absent from school without an acceptable excuse for part or all of a school day.
-A habitual truant is defined as a pupil who is absent without excuse for all or part of five or more school days during a semester or 90 day period, whether consecutive or not. - 1.
-After 3 unexcused absences or 8 excused absences, the first notice of truancy will be sent. - 2.
-After 5 unexcused absences or 10 excused absences, the second notice of truancy will be sent.
-A problem solving meeting with school staff will be scheduled where an attendance contract will be created to prevent further absences. - 3.
-After an additional 2-3 absences and/or the attendance contract is broken, a Truancy Review Board referral will be made and a letter to indicate such action taken. - 4.
-Any additional absences will result in a municipal truancy referral.
+A truant is a student who is absent from school without an acceptable excuse for part or all of a school day.
+A habitual truant is defined as a pupil who is absent without excuse for all or part of five or more school days during a semester or 90 day period, whether consecutive or not.
+The school reserves the right to recommend a Truancy Board Review for any student who accrues 10 or more absences in one semester.